prajwalnadagouda/CMPE295/UI/README.md

-ollow the below steps to start the project:
+# Follow the below steps to start the project:

-Starting the Backend Server:
+## Starting the Backend Server:

 1. Create a .env file in the path **CMPE295/UI/server**
 2. Please paste the following lines in the created .env file, and fill in the all the corresponding credentials: